 We chatted with the Colombiana to learn a little more about her brand, the inspiration behind it, y un poquito sobre the martial arts world.
 Plus, get some details on what's to come for Girl Gang Fight Gear and her favorite Colombian slang word to use!

-CUÉNTANOS A LITTLE BIT ABOUT YOURSELF: Your background and how you got into creating gear, hand wraps, and accessories for Mixed martial art babes.
+Cuentanos a little bit about yourself: Your background and how you got into creating gear, hand wraps, and accessories for Mixed martial art babes.

 My background is in fashion.
 I went to fashion school and was a fashion blogger for some years.
 My husband owns a Muay Thai gym in Miami and that's how I started to do Muay Thai.
 I created my brand because I saw the lack of options women have in martial arts when it came to gear and apparel.